English Orientation Packet

 PHOTOCOPIES

 Legal copies may be obtained through your attorney.
-Other copies may be obtained by submitting a written request.
+Other copies may be obtained by submitting a request.
 Cost: Twenty-five cents ($0.25) per copy.
 Inmates must have adequate funds to process requests of this nature.

 PRISON RAPE ELIMINATION ACT